Counselling and Psychotherapy in Kingswinford

 Many of the people I work with come to counselling during periods of transition; when anxiety has crept in, confidence has dipped, or old ways of coping no longer work.
 You may be navigating relationship difficulties, burnout, grief, or a sense of loss around who you are or where your life is heading.

-As a counsellor, I offer a calm, supportive space where you can slow things down, speak openly, and begin to make sense of what’s been weighing on you.
+As a counsellor, I offer a calm, supportive space in a confidential room in Kingswinford, Dudley, where you can slow things down, speak openly, and begin to make sense of what’s been weighing on you.

 I also bring my personality and warmth (and humour where appropriate) into the room too because therapy doesn’t have to feel stiff, clinical, or heavy all of the time.